The agents

 Systems, not prompts.

-Three AI agents I built and run.
+Three AI agents I built and run — first for HWM Global, the water-technology brand I market to utilities worldwide through a network of regional distributors.
 Each takes a goal, breaks it into steps, and uses tools to do the work — agentic, not a single prompt for a single post.
 Each gives one person a running start on work a whole team would normally carry.

 The bar has moved from "I use AI" to "look at the judgment behind how I use it."
 So these aren't demos of content generation — they're working tools, with the decisions I made (and the things I deliberately left for a human) on show.
 They're gated by a token because every run is real API spend; email me for one.